Selected departures up to October 2019 & April to October 2020

 Included excursions are guided visits to the Colca Canyon, Sacred Valley, Pisac Market, guided tour of Arequipa, Machu Picchu, Cusco, Taquile and Uros Islands on Lake Titicaca

-Important notes regarding your Amazon stay (please see Useful Information for more details)
+Important notes regarding your Amazon stay (please see Amazon Jungle Lodge for more details)

 Important Note on Health